 Even if you only have access to technology that may be a decade old, you should have a point-of-sale system that logs your sales transactions and merchandise information.

 If you are an early adopter, you should have some of these in place

 - Customer Relationship Management Software: Shopper

-- In-store Sensors (Offline): In-store Traffic and Behaviour
+- In-store Sensors (Offline): In-store Traffic and Behavior

 - Inventory Management System: Product

-- Google Analytics (Online): Website Traffic and Behaviour
+- Google Analytics (Online): Website Traffic and Behavior